Home > Analyses > Basic Materials > Linde plc

 ProductDescription

-Atmospheric GasesOxygen, nitrogen, argon, and rare gases supplied for various industrial and healthcare uses.
+Atmospheric GasesOxygen, nitrogen, argon, and rare gases supplied for industrial and medical uses.

-Process GasesCarbon dioxide, helium, hydrogen, electronic and specialty gases, and acetylene.
+Process GasesIncludes carbon dioxide, helium, hydrogen, electronic, specialty gases, and acetylene.

 Main Competitors